kailash-manasarovar/statement/docs/timeline/2025/february.md

 - We met another time shortly after that when I visited her at her home in Cheshunt; possibly in late March or April, maybe May, it was a beautiful Sunday and we went walking in Lee Valley.
 - She mentions Karen Townsend and Steve again.
 - She's very interested in my political activities - maybe I had just been to Runcorn - and she is extremely against everything I'm doing with Reform.
-- We have a chat and I say some things that she agrees with but she still keeps telling me *I don't think you should be standing for Reform*.
+- We have a chat and I say some things that she agrees with but she still keeps telling me, really strongly, *I don't think you should be standing for Reform*.
 - On that visit, Michelle and I were walking just after I met her and - this was when I had started to notice agents everywhere I went in the UK - a woman (American spy dress) walks past us and does the *we don't like her* frown at Michelle as we walk by.
 - Putting distance between them and her?
 - I never hear from her again.